srvk/SToNE/README.md

 ### AWS
 This assumes familiarity with running Amazon Machine Images on Amazon EC2.
 This requires an account with Amazon Web Services (AWS).
-The instance type requires a GPU, and the training will take several days, so be warned, compute charges can be on the order of magnitude of $100.
+The instance type requires a GPU, 16GB of RAM, and the training will take several days, so be warned, compute charges can be on the order of magnitude of $100.

+### Running without AWS
+If you have a CUDA-capable NVidia GPU and sufficient RAM, you can run on local hardware using Vagrant.
+After the "Data" step, skip the "AWS Configuration" section, skip `aws.sh` and go directly to where it says to `vagrant up`

 ### Data
 This experiment requires the TEDLIUM data set which can be obtained from